FPGAwars/apio-wiki-archive/Apio-development-environment.md

 # one of the last two major release (3.12, 3.13 as of Dec 2024).
 python --version

-# If exists, delete the .apio directory under the user home page.
+# If exists, delete the old .apio directory under the user home page.
 # On windows, delete using the Explorer window.
 rm -rf ~/.apio